 - One Bouquet Centerpiece 2 (mirrored 1x) – 6.062 W x 9.029 H inches

 - Two Bouquet piece 3 (mirrored 2x) – 6.478 W X 5.296 H inches

 - Two Bouquet piece 4 (mirrored 2x) – 6.433 W x 4.931 H inches

 - Base wrap – 6.116 W x 2.302 H inches

-Be sure to change the black outlines on the base wrap to Score under Linetype in Design Space.
+Be sure to change the black outlines on the base wrap to Score under Operation/Linetype in Design Space.

-Once you have downloaded the templates and are ready to get started, scroll down and click play to see how to make these beautiful pop-up flower cards that Mom or any loved one will appreciate!
+Once you have downloaded the templates watch the full step-by-step video tutorial or review the picture tutorial below to make these beautiful pop-up flower cards that Mom or any loved one will appreciate!